oduwsdl/archivenow/README.rst

 Example 11
 ~~~~~~~~~~

 To start the server from Python do the following.
-The server/port number can be passed (e.g, start(port=1111, host='localhost')):
+The server/port number can be passed (e.g., start(port=1111, host='localhost')):

 .. code-block:: bash